shadow431/legoParser/readme.md

    - done but down duplicate logs
  - add switch for weather or not to download the images
  - add retry logic to api/web calls
-   Done - perhaps a sing function to make web calls used by api specific functions
  - add exception handling/logging to pdf/set name parsing
  - add logic to remove "delete" rows, and add in the set name in row1 desc column, and setID in row1 Id column
     - idea: when looping though original rows create an array of rowIds that contain the word "delete" in the row for use at the end of processing